-The reflective tape with its many reflected colours from sun light scares birds and keeps them away.
+The reflective in sun light scares birds and keeps them away.

 Birds are wonderful in the garden, bringing us their tuneful talk, their flitting from place to place and their hungry appetite for pests and bugs.